return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/dbxml2rst_migration.rst

 The folder ``Documentation/books_migrated`` is only for shipping the automatic migrated DocBook-XML to reST documents.

-* The automatic migration is described in `dbtools`_.
+* The automatic migration is described in `dbxml2rst`_.

-Take a look at the commit message log, to see on which commit each migration was applied.
+Take a look at the commit message log of ``Documentation/books_migrated``, to see on which commit each migration was applied.

 Review
 ======